 A brachioplasty procedure is performed under a general anesthesia and takes about 2 hours.
 Incisions are placed on the inside of the arm and may extend from the underarm (axilla) to just above the elbow.
 The length and location of the incision may vary depending on individual patient's anatomy.
 The underlying tissue is reshaped and the excess skin and fat removed resulting in a more proportionate and smoother arm.
 Patients may be required to wear a compression garment for several weeks following surgery to minimize swelling.
 Incisional scars are permanent, but in most cases will fade and significantly improve over time.
 When arm lift surgery is complete, bruising and swelling will resolve over 3-4 weeks and arm shape and contour will improve over 3 months.
 The scars will take a full year to blend and fade.
 You should plan on taking one to two weeks off from work to recover and avoid any strenuous lifting or exercise for about four weeks following a brachioplasty.

-For additional information about arm lift surgery, including the benefits and risks involved with invasive body contouring, please contact us to schedule a free consultation.
+For additional information about arm lift surgery, including the benefits and risks involved with invasive body contouring, please contact us to schedule a consultation.